ezsystems/commerce-documentation/docs/developer_manual/econtent/econtent_faq.md

 ```

 In this case we assume that a sku has a max lenght of 20 which should be fine for almost all projects.

+Facets are lowercased

+The configuration index_facet_fields has to be defined for the specific fields which should not be lowercased.
+See Indexing econtent data